Mjsciarabba/Listenbrainz-Playlist-Sync/README.md

 `python main.py`

+### Optional - Docker
+A Dockerfile is included for running the script in a container.
+Build the image from the project directory:

+`docker build -t listenbrainz-playlist-sync .`

+Then run it with your config folder mounted:

+`docker run -v /path/to/your/config:/config listenbrainz-playlist-sync`

+For Unraid, set the container path to `/config` and point it at your appdata folder, then place your `config.yml` there.

 ### Optional - Schedule Task
-Using the Windows Task Scheduler, you can have this script run on a weekly basis automatically.
-Here's how to set it up:
+You can have this script run on a regular basis automatically.
+Here's how to set it up

+#### Windows Task Scheduler
 1. Create a `Runner.cmd` file by opening the text editor (i.e. Notepad, TextEdit) and pasting the following code:
 ```
 cd C:\Users\USERNAMEHERE\Listenbrainz Playlist Sync